VERCATOR REFERENCE MATERIAL

 d) Subscribers, administrators, and users have no right of access to Vercator software nor its embedded third-party programs, nor do they have any rights to improvements to Vercator software that may be introduced as a result of our providing services to them.

 a) Users point cloud datasets and supporting data must be supplied in a format supported by the Vercator Cloud (as listed here).
 It must be complete and be available for transfer to the Vercator Cloud, hosted on the Amazon Web Services (AWS) platform.

 b) We shall receive original data ‘as is’ and shall have no responsibility to correct any errors in it, however manifest.

 c) The material should not infringe any third party’s rights (e.g. an originator’s creative rights or an individual’s right of privacy), nor offend against good taste and common decency.
 Account holders will be responsible for the financial and any other consequences of any shortcomings in these areas.

 5. Storage and use of customer data

 i) we shall not disclose to or permit access by third parties to the datasets unless, first, on the clear instruction of the user or, secondly, pursuant to a valid regulatory requirement and then not without first giving the user the right to appeal against disclosure

 ii) we may access such data where incidentally required when providing customer support or maintenance under a support ticket

-iv) we may publicise the name of each commercial subscriber
+iii) we may publicise the business and/or company name of each commercial subscriber

 v) we may use pseudonymised segmented elements of any registered database to ‘teach’ our AI based system for object and feature recognition (except where for any project the user has opted to decline our permission to do so).